-1 Year \$ 2 Years \$ 3 Years 4-5 Years More than 5 Years Management Services Agreement 120,000 - - - -
+1 Year 2 Years 3 Years 4-5 Years More than 5 Years \$ \$ \$ \$ \$ Management Services Agreement 586,200 586,200 - - -

 On April 1, 2010, the Company entered into an Agreement with Grosso Group to provide services and facilities to the Company.
 Grosso Group provides its member companies with administrative and management services.
 The member companies pay monthly fees to Grosso Group on a cost recovery basis.
 The fee is based upon a pro-rating of Grosso Group's costs including its staff and overhead costs among the member companies.
-The current monthly fee is \$40,000 per month.
+The current monthly fee is \$48,850 per month.
 This fee is reviewed and adjusted quarterly based on the level of services required.
-The Agreement expires on December 31, 2012.
+The Agreement expired on December 31, 2012 and was automatically renewed for a period of two years pursuant to the terms of the Agreement.